carlosivanr/hugo_website/content/guides/workflow/2022-07-21-connect-and-existing-rstudio-project-to-github/index.en.markdown

 - Sign in to your account and navigate to your Repositories page
 - Then select the green New button, to create a new repository.
 - Type in a new repository name and select public or private, then select the green Create repository button.
-- Verify that "Add README" is not selected as this can changes how to set up the repository
+- Verify that "Add README" is not selected as this changes how to set up the repository
 - From here, copy the three lines of code from the section titled "... or push existing repository from the command line"

 # Back to RStudio...